 Scholarships and financial aid are available, and we encourage you to contact us for more information.
 Students should also consult their employer to inquire about tuition benefits.

 Most instruction in the MAFI program is face-to-face to ensure both in-depth learning and professional networking.
-Most of the courses will also have an online component.
-The courses are available remotely through live streaming for students who are unable to attend in person and who receive prior permission from the Executive Director of the MAFI program to attend remotely.
+The courses may be available remotely on a case-by-case basis for students who are unable to attend in person and who receive prior permission from the Executive Director of the MAFI program to attend remotely.

 Students entering the MAFI program should have a bachelor’s degree and a demonstrated interest in studying financial integrity, anti-money laundering or a related field.